 We say it all the time – a programmable thermostat lowers your energy usage and bills no matter what temperature it is.
 A programmable thermostat will let you lower your home temperature while you are at work to help lower heating costs, and raise the temperature before you even arrive home to provide the right amount of home comfort.

 Having the correct amount of attic insulation helps retain heat during the winter, decreasing your energy usage because your heating system doesn’t have to run as much, and therefore saves you money by decreasing your energy bills.
 Ask your local utility companies about rebates on installing or upgrading your home’s insulation.

 If you insulate your hot water pipes, it can actually help raise the temperature two or three degrees.
 Hotter water on a cooler setting?
 That saves you energy and money – yes, please!

 Get a Heating Tune-Up

 Be sure your heating system is ready to keep your home warm and comfortable all winter long with an expert Precision tune-up from Service Experts.
 Currently we are giving discounts on our fall tune ups to help make sure your family stays warm and safe through the winter.
-Call 614-334-3192 today to schedule your seasonal tune-up or set up a no-charge in-home estimate on a new, energy-efficient HVAC system.
+Call 614-334-3192 today to schedule your Precision tune-up or set up a no-charge in-home estimate on a new, energy-efficient heating system.